Ana06/git-cop/README.md

 |---------|------------------------|
 | true    | whitelist: (see below) |

-Ensures the commit subject uses consistent prefixes that help explain *what* is being commited.
+Ensures the commit subject uses consistent prefixes that help explain *what* is being commited in imperative mode.
 The whitelist *is* case sensitive.
 The default whitelist consists of the following prefixes:

-- *Fixed* - Existing code that has been fixed.
+- *Fix* - Existing code that has been fixed.
-- *Removed* - Code that was once added and is now removed.
+- *Remove* - Code that was once added and is now removed.
-- *Added* - New code that is an enhancement, feature, etc.
+- *Add* - New code that is an enhancement, feature, etc.
-- *Updated* - Existing code that has been modified.
+- *Update* - Existing code that has been modified.
-- *Refactored* - Existing code that has been cleaned up and does not change functionality.
+- *Refactor* - Existing code that has been cleaned up and does not change functionality.

 In practice, using a prefix other than what has been detailed above to explain *what* is being committed is never needed.
 This whitelist is not only short and easy to remember but also has the